jlandersen/CRM-SDK-Extensions/README.md

 # CRM SDK Extensions
 =============
-Some things that over time has emerged in my solutions, and have found handy for CRM 2011/2013/Online development.
+Some things that, over time has emerged in my solutions, and can be handy for CRM 2011/2013/Online development.

 ## Use TrackingEntity To Optimize Updating Existing Entities When Using Late Bound